 - IMPORTANT: If you do not follow this diet before your surgery, your surgery may be cancelled and scheduled for another time.

-- You may have clear fluids up to two hours before your surgery.
+- You may have clear fluids up to three hours before your surgery.
 You will be advised exactly of what time to stop drinking.